Are You Scrambling Up A Down Escalator & Heading For Burnout?

 7. Delegate, Don’t Be A Micromanager

 The best tasks to delegate are the ones that can easily be handled by someone else.
-Items such as your administration, bookkeeping, social media management and website come immediately to mind.
+Items such as your administration, bookkeeping, social media management, and website come immediately to mind.
 Instead of wasting hours trying to figure something out, why not outsource and use services such as Fiverr.
 For just $5.00 you can get simple tasks completed and the fees for more complex tasks are reasonable.
 It might take a few tries to find the best contractor to fit your needs, but you won’t have spent thousands of dollars.
 I have used Fiverr for video editing, intro and outro voice recordings and podcast editing.
 The results are excellent and the service outstanding.
 When searching for talent on Fiverr I look at the 5* ratings and pick one that has a lot of ratings, say 300+.

 If you adopt these 7 top tips, you are on the road to a successful business and personal life.
 No more burnout for you!